tynaalban/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 5.
 Write a script that adds execute permission to the owner of the file hello.
 Task 6.
 Write a script that adds execute Multiple permissions Task 7.
+Write a script that adds execution permission everybody Task 8.
+Write a script that sets the permission to the file hello as follows: 007 Task 9.
+Write a script that sets the mode of the file hello to this:753 Task 10.
+Write a script that sets the mode of the file hello the same as olleh’s mode Task 11.
+Create a script that adds execute permission to all subdirectories Task 12.Create a script that creates a directory called my_dir with permissions 751 in the working directory.
-Write a script that adds execution permission everybody
+Task 13.
+Write a script that changes the group owner to school for the file hello